strengejacke/ggeffects/README.md

 There are some more features, which are explained in more detail in the package-vignette.

-## Contributing to the package

-Please follow [this guide](https://github.com/strengejacke/ggeffects/blob/master/CONTRIBUTING.md) if you like to contribute to this package.

 ## Installation

 ### Latest development build